mrkmg/ty3status/docs/Writing-a-Module.md

   interval: 1
 ```

-It is best practice to assume your module will be have multiple instances.
-Because of this, you should take special care
+It is best practice to assume your module will have multiple instances.
+Because of this, you should take special care to
-to make sure that all variables related to the specific instance are not global in the module.
+make sure that all variables related to the specific instance are not global in the module.

+This fact can also be used to share instances to the same underlying system.